TEDxAuckland/tedx-auckland-site/src/_people/getrude-matshe-kanicki.md

 description_markdown: >-
   Getrude is a celebrated author, philanthropy consultant, and global curator and founder at HerStoryCircle - a women’s global empowerment organisation.
-She is passionate about helping people achieve their full potential.&nbsp;
+She is passionate about helping people achieve their full potential.

-  For twelve years Getrude worked has worked in the IT industry as a Systems Analyst, Systems Support Manager and Project Manager, immigrating to New Zealand in 2001.&nbsp;
+  For twelve years Getrude worked has worked in the IT industry as a Systems Analyst, Systems Support Manager and Project Manager, immigrating to New Zealand in 2001.

   Getrude is the mother of three children and a well known African Storyteller, poet, artist and published author.
-She also supports and volunteers for various organisations including The John Fawcett Foundation (Indonesia), The Ubuntu Africa Foundation (South Africa), and Ujamaa Children's Home (Tanzania).&nbsp;
+She also supports and volunteers for various organisations including The John Fawcett Foundation (Indonesia), The Ubuntu Africa Foundation (South Africa), and Ujamaa Children's Home (Tanzania).
 website_url: 'https://herstorycircle.com/'
 medium_url:
 twitter_url: